rsalunga29/security-notes/DevSecOps/CICD Pipeline Security/Securing the Build Source.md

 Furthermore, an attacker with a GitLab account will be able to use GitLab API to automate the process of discovering and exfiltrating publicly available repositories.
 ### How to Secure the Build Source
 Following the principle of least privilege by implementing granular access control is the key.
 This ensures that different users or groups have only the enough permissions and restrictions to perform their task.
-This helps maint
+This helps ensure the security, confidentiality, and integrity of the source code while maintaining effective collaboration within a development environment.

+In our example, GitLab has several features that simplifies permission management across multiple repositories and projects:
+1. **Group-based Access Control**: GitLab allows users to organize projects into groups, which allows permission management at a group-level instead of each projects.
+2. **Access Levels**: GitLab offers different access levels, such as Guest, Reporter, Developer, Maintainer, and Owner.
+Each level comes with specific capabilities and permissions.
+3. Sensitive Information Protection